amnescher/Kubernetes_demo/README.md

 ```
 kubectl get service -n ai-demo
 ```
-Note that path_to_directory_of_weight is the path to the model weights that you have downloaded.
+Note: YOUR_ACCESS_KEY --secret_key YOUR_SECRET_KEY should NOT be in base64 format.
+The path_to_directory_of_weight is the path to the model weights that you have downloaded.
 You should not change the name of the directory.
 For example:

 ```
 python connect_minio.py --ip_address 123.143.167.231  --access_key my_minio --secret_key my_password123  --data_path /download/modelweight